 Just think — if your month is $1,000 each month, that would be an extra $12,000 worth of points you accumulate each year.
 Do the math and see if that outweighs the cost of the service.

 Building your credit is an ongoing process, not a single action you take just one time.
-In addition to paying your rent on time, make sure you’re also addressing your other bills because they carry just as much weight on your credit report, if not more.
+In addition to paying your rent on time, make sure you’re also addressing your other bills because they carry just as much weight, if not more.

 Credit cards, cell phone bills, and utilities all need to be paid on time too.
 Pair that with paying down your existing debt and you’ll watch your credit score continue to rise over time.